cod182/ms4-trescars-2023/README.md

 #### Admin

 - home.html
-    - correct a patagraph in a span
+    - correct a paragraph in a span
     - Passed
 - add_vehicle.html
     - removed placeholder from select elements